-Daniel is on the Board of Directors at Hive.
+Daniel Stern Is on the Board of Directors at Hive Colab.
 He is also the Founder of Mobile Monday Kampala Chapter.
 Mobile Monday is where Movers and Shakers in Mobile Development meet in Kampala.
 The mobile community in Uganda is brought together on this platform once a month in Kampala to hear the latest from world class presenters.
 Workshops and competitions for developers are organised and implemented.

-She is the Director of Hive Colab in Uganda an innovation hub, business accelerator and incubator for East African technology Startups and whose mission is to build local tech capacity in East Africa for technologists and media arts. she is also the founder of WITU (women in Technology Uganda) an Organization that seeks to encourage, inspire and train more women in the tech field through networking, training, mentoring and partnering so as to increase the number of women in tech, the number of tech women entrepreneurs and more girls to take science courses at university so as to reduce the gender gap and compete favorably with male counterparts for jobs and improve the livelihoods of women in Uganda.
+Barbara Birungi Is the Director of Hive Colab in Uganda.
+She is also the founder of WITU (Women In Technology Uganda) an Organization that seeks to encourage, inspire and train more women in the tech field through networking, training, mentoring and partnering so as to increase the number of women in tech, the number of tech women entrepreneurs and more girls to take science courses at university so as to reduce the gender gap and compete favorably with male counterparts for jobs and improve the livelihoods of women in Uganda.
 Prior to this she also worked with Makerere University on a project to increase the sales of rural craft making women using the web so as to improve the livelihoods of these women.

-Brian is the operations manager at Hive Colab.
+Brian Ndyaguma Is the operations manager at Hive Colab.
 He is a graduate of Project Planning and Entrepreneurship at Uganda Christian University and currently pursing a Masters in Project Planning and Management at Uganda Management Institute.

 His current work experience has been in Lecturing, Mentoring and Project Monitoring and Evaluation.
 He has worked with Project Inspire Africa Season 1, a show that was aimed at inculcating entrepreneurial skills and values in the E. African youths (participants).
 The success of this project earned me the capacity of mentoring, lecturing and capacity building among different organized forums and academic institutions with the recent being Makerere Business Institute, Livingstone International University and Invisible Children-Uganda.